magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Max use
 -------

-| Maximum simultaneous call.
-If you set it, your server will need to use a lot of resources to control it.
-Not recommended.
+| Maximum simultaneous calls for this trunk.